A deep learning method for solving stochastic optimal control problems driven by fully-coupled FBSDEs: Introduction

 \section{Introduction}

 Bismut \cite{bismut1973conjugate} first introduced linear backward stochastic differential equations (BSDEs in short) as the adjoint equation of the classical stochastic optimal control problem.
-In 1990, Pardoux and Peng firstly proved the existence and uniqueness of nonlinear BSDEs with Lipschitz condition~\cite{pardoux1990adapted}.
+In 1990, Pardoux and Peng firstly proved the existence and uniqueness of nonlinear BSDEs with Lipschitz condition \cite{pardoux1990adapted}.
 Since then, the theory of BSDEs has been studied by many researchers and applied in a wide range of areas, such as in stochastic optimal control and mathematical finance~\cite{peng1997financial,peng1990stochasticmax}.
 When a BSDE is coupled with a (forward) stochastic differential equation (SDE in short), the system is usually called a forward-backward stochastic differential equation (FBSDE in short).
 We can refer to the literatures in ~\cite{wu1999Fully,antonelli1993backward,ma1996hedging,hu1995solution,pardoux1999forward,ma1994solving} which studied the existence, uniqueness and the applications of coupled or fully-coupled FBSDEs.

 In 1993, Peng \cite{peng1993backward} first established a local stochastic maximum principle (SMP) for stochastic optimal control problems driven by FBSDEs.
 Then, the local SMP for other related problems were studied by Dokuchaev and Zhou \cite{dokuchaev1999JMAA}, Ji and Zhou \cite{ji2006cis}, Yong and Zhou \cite{Yong_stochastic_control} ( see also the references therein).
-When the control domain is non-convex, Yong \cite{Yong2010Mixed} studied a fully coupled controlled FBSDE with mixed initial-terminal conditions.
-Wu \cite{WuFBSC} studied a stochastic recursive optimal control problem.
-Hu \cite{hu2017puqr}, Hu et al. \cite{hu2018global} built the global stochastic maximum principle for stochastic optimal control problems driven by BSDEs and FBSDEs respectively.
+When the control domain is non-convex, Hu \cite{hu2017puqr}, Hu et al. \cite{hu2018global} built the global stochastic maximum principle for stochastic optimal control problems driven by BSDEs and FBSDEs respectively.
 On the other hand, the dynamic programming principle (DPP) and related Hamilton-Jacobi-Bellman (HJB) equations have been intensively studied by Li and Wei \cite{li2014siam-jco}, Hu et al. \cite{hu2019siamCO} for this kind of stochastic optimal control problems.
 Furthermore, Hu et al. \cite{hu2020esaim-cocv} revealed the relationship between the SMP and the DPP for a stochastic optimal control problem where the system is governed by a fully coupled FBSDE.
 However, few literature has studied the numerical method for solving the stochastic optimal control problems driven by FBSDEs.

 In this paper, we aim to solve the high-dimensional stochastic optimal control problem where the state equation is governed by

 and the cost functional is defined by

 Recall that for the high-dimensional classical stochastic optimal control problem where the state equation is a SDE, Han and E \cite{han2016deep} solved it through deep learning method.
 In more details, they developed a feed-forward neural network to approximate the control $u(\cdot)$ and regard the cost functional $J(u(\cdot))$ as the optimization objective (see also \cite{carmona2021convergence2}).
 Comparing with the classical stochastic optimal control problem, the difficulty of our problem lies in that we need to deal with the high-dimensional FBSDE \eqref{FBControlSys-1} firstly.
 And it is well-known that to obtain the numerical solution of \eqref{FBControlSys-1} itself is a difficult problem.